infi-nl/coding-dojo-neo4j-graph-database/README.md

 Please find out which actor played Eddie and in which movie.

 Note that relationships can have properties as well, just as nodes.
-In this case we need to lookup the roles property (Which is an array by the way!
+In this case we need to look up the roles property on the ACTED_IN relationship.
+(Which is an array by the way!
 Who = `['Eddie']`?)

 ### 4. Act like you know how(ard)